Road trip France

 Day 6: Chinon

 We started the day with a wine tasting at Pb Couly.
-Definitely, a must if you are in the area.
+A must if you are in the area.
 In the afternoon we also visited the town of Chinon and the castle.

 Day 7: Visit Chenonceau Castle and Chaumont Castle